didiyang4759/didiyang4759/README.md

-Hi, I am DiYang, This is my GitHub, which include my projects on resume.
+Hi, I am DiYang, This is my GitHub

 I am looking for an opportunity Full-time job or internship as Data Engineer, Data Analytics, or Associate Product Manager.
 I am currently a master's student studying at Northeastern University of Computer science for improving my coding skills, especially in algorithms.
 My bachelor's degree is in Business Analytics at Auburn University, therefore I am a big data-driven student with SQL, Python, problem-solving, and data modeling skills.